-Gantry 5 is the latest generation of a powerful, flexible open source theming framework currently available for WordPress and Joomla.
+Gantry 5 is the latest generation of a powerful, flexible open source theming framework currently available for Joomla, WordPress, and Grav.

 One of the primary goals behind Gantry 5's development has been to make it easier for non-developers to get a lot more done without ever having to open a single code editor or directly alter any files.

 In this guide, we will briefly introduce you to what Gantry is, and how it can make managing your site's theme incredibly easy.